 Consider a company that is involved in the installation and commission of telecommunication equipment all over India.
 Hence network engineers from the company must travel continuously.
-Hence it is beneficial to involve a cab provider who provides services all over India.
-This will help in bringing down the cost of the project.
+Thus it is beneficial to include a cab provider who provides services all over India.
+It will help in bringing down the cost of the project.

 Mango Ltd. Engaged in the Below Transactions During March 2019

 - Mar 01: Purchased INR 80000 of inventory on credit from Grapes Ltd. and paid transportation charges of INR 600.